 Dr Angie Sutton-Vane

 I have the privilege of combining a long career in museums and archives with academic study around conservation, material culture and history and my research interests stem from this academic and professional coalescence.
-Working for a number of years as the curator of a police museum and archive inspired my deep interest in exploring the ‘archival coalface’and how, in particular, police records are preserved, or not preserved, for historical posterity or for accountability.
+Working for a number of years as the curator of a police museum and archive inspired my deep interest in exploring the ‘archival coalface’ and how, in particular, police records are preserved – or not preserved – for historical posterity or for accountability.
 My research explores that important intersection between collective and personal memory, or emotion, versus often conflicting interests of organisational records management protocols and frequent misinterpretion of laws around data protection, freedom of information or the Public Records Act.

 Broadly speaking, my research covers contemporary history and policy, the preservation of policing history, museology, material culture, public and criminal justice history, collective and organisational memory and narratives from the archive.

-Overview of current work and research:
+Overview of current or recent work and research: